Auto create Viewports in Layout(s)

 All Frames 🡆 1 Layout: All Viewports created from Frames of active group are put into one Layout.
 If using multi-viewport-per-1-layout template then All Viewports created from paired Frame groups are put into one Layout.

 1 Frame 🡆 1 Drawing: Create drawings from Model Frames.
 Each drawing contains 1 Layout + 1 Viewport.
-Model objects are partially copied to new drawing.
+Model objects inside Frames are copied to new drawing.

 Title block instance